neontribe/my-best-life/content/services/living-space-bankside-open-spaces-trust-11462.md

   imageAlt: ""
 interests: ["Sports","Cooking","Outdoor Activities"]
 feelings:
+description: >
-description: "Teens summer activities run by Oasis Youth Hub at Living Space in Waterloo including cooking, arts and crafts, outdoor sports in football cage, CV and school prep, various workshops.
+  Teens summer activities run by Oasis Youth Hub at Living Space in Waterloo including cooking, arts and crafts, outdoor sports in football cage, CV and school prep, various workshops.

   Hang out with your peers to take part in interesting activities, chill out or make it high energy - its up to you.
-Lots of activities to chose from, also mentoring from experienced youth workers if you need a chat!"
+Lots of activities to chose from, also mentoring from experienced youth workers if you need a chat!
 costValue: 0
 costQualifier:
 format: Meeting a group of people
+expectation: >
-expectation: "The sessions will run on Monday's, Tuesday's, Wednesday's and Friday's but the times vary. please email Jordan Gayle for more information.
+  The sessions will run on Monday's, Tuesday's, Wednesday's and Friday's but the times vary. please email Jordan Gayle for more information.

   Booking in advance is essential.
-"

 email: Jordan.Gayle@oasiswaterloo.org
 phone: 020 7921 4209
 website: